msoos/cav2025/README.md

 source that isn't a well-known library like the GNU multiprecision library.
 The build script calls other build scripts that wipe all compiled files and rebuild everything from scratch.
-It builds everything needed, from CaDiCal to CadiBack to Arjun, Approxmc, BreakID, Ganak, etc. All these are provided and publicly available.
+It builds everything needed, from CaDiCal to CadiBack to Arjun, ApproxMC, BreakID, Ganak, etc. All these are provided and publicly available.
 In fact, all of them are a git repository, with public GIT commits.
 You can check them out.
 All are either MIT or LGPLv2 licensed.
 In fact, only BreakID (more precisely, its bliss library) is LGPLv2, and it's not